iamhaker23/blackjack_game/README.md

 * Run > Run Project
 * Possible inputs are printed to console when running.
 * When loading a game, provide the name of the save file to load (e.g. AUTOSAVE.ser)
-* Note: the quit option quits any game and creates an autosave, but it does not quit the Java program.
+* Note: the quit option quits any game mode and creates an autosave, but it does not quit the Java program.
 * Run > Test Project will run unit tests

 ## Demonstrates